Thavarshan/transmission/README.md

 Trasmission is a web application that allows users to search for vehicles by make, model, and registration.
 The application uses a REST API to retrieve the data.
 The application UI is built using VueJS and TailwindCSS.

 Demo application is hosted on [Fly.io](https://fly.io).
-Find the demo application on: <hhttps://transmission.fly.dev>
+Find the demo application at: <https://transmission.fly.dev>.
+Please use the [credentials](https://github.com/Thavarshan/transmission#test-user) provided below to login to the application.

 ## Features